The aorta narrows, causing the heart to pump harder to push blood through the narrowed aorta to get adequate blood flow

 A very mild coarctation that causes no symptoms may not get detected early in life.
-A very mild coarctation may get noticed when children are somewhat older and the aorta has become narrower.
+It may get noticed when children are somewhat older and the aorta has become narrower.
 A doctor may notice stronger pulses and a higher blood pressure in the arm than the leg.
 In such children, surgery and balloon angioplasty are options for repairing the narrowed aorta.
 Balloon angioplasty is done during cardiac catheterization, in which a thin tube (catheter) with a balloon at its tip is passed through a blood vessel in the arm or leg into the narrowed aorta.
 The balloon is inflated, widening the narrowed aorta.
 Sometimes, an expandable flexible tube (stent) is inserted to help keep the aorta from narrowing again.

 Some children who had surgery for coarctation develop scar tissue in the aorta at the site of repair.
 Such scar tissue narrows the aorta and develops most commonly in infants who needed emergency surgery very early in life.
 Balloon angioplasty with or without stent placement is usually a very effective treatment for this recurrent narrowing.

 Children need to take antibiotics before visits to the dentist and before certain surgeries (such as on the respiratory tract) for the 6-month period following repair.
-These antibiotics are used to prevent serious heart infections called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
+These antibiotics are used to prevent a serious heart infection called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more .